+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 Kibale Forest Lodge

-Vibrant Holiday Safaris offers accommodation at Kibale Forest Lodge which is a budget accommodation in Uganda located at the edge of Kibale Forest National Park in Bigodi village along Fortportal-Kamwenge road.
+Vibrant Holiday Safaris offers accommodation at Kibale Forest Lodge which is a budget accommodation in Uganda located at the edge of Kibale Forest National Park in Bigodi village along Fort portal-Kamwenge road.
 The Lodge provides ideal and affordable accommodation to guests who visit the Kibale National Forest Park, the Primate capital of the World.
-It is set in a tropical serene environment and easily accessible making it a perfect start for Chimpanze trekking, bird watching, nature hikes, community visits and all other activities in and around the park.
+It sits in a serene tropical environment and offers easy access, making it a perfect starting point for chimpanzee trekking, bird watching, nature hikes, community visits, and other activities in and around the park.

 Our lodge has 12 spacious self-contained rooms with African decor all sourced from the local community around Kibale.
 All rooms are surrounded by beautiful tropical plants for a quiet, relaxed and fresh natural stay and a wonderful morning to sounds of some bird species around the park.